corona-warn-app/cwa-website/science/2022-11-23-science-blog-6/index.md

 ### 4.1 RAT

-The time course of the averaging of the positivity rates for rapid antigen tests (RAT) across all districts, broken down by risk notification, is included in the following figure.
+The time course of averages of the positivity rates for rapid antigen tests (RAT) across all districts, broken down by risk notification, is included in the following figure.

 <figure class="figure-img">
 <img src="./ppa_test_result_lk_smooth_rat-1_en.png" class="figure-img img-fluid" alt="Figure 6: Positivity rate after risk notification over time, smoothed and with confidence interval, averaged over all districts (thick) or nationwide (thin) (RAT)."/>
 <figcaption aria-hidden="true">Figure 6: Positivity rate after risk notification over time, smoothed and with confidence interval, averaged over all districts (thick) or nationwide (thin) (RAT).</figcaption>
 </figure>

 This gives a similar picture as in the nationwide trend.
 A red warning in the CWA is clearly more likely to be followed by a time-related positive test result than for green warnings (low risk with risk exposure).
 In periods of high incidence, the positivity rates are also almost same and are not exceeded by the positivity rate at lower risk without a risk exposure.
-With the removal of the obligation to test, testing in recent months appears to be performed only in cases of reasonable suspicion, resulting in greater positivity rates even with relatively low (than in previous periods) incidences.
+With the removal of the obligation to test, testing in recent months appears to be performed only in cases of reasonable suspicion, resulting in greater positivity rates even with relatively lower (than in previous periods) incidences.

 We also give the monthly ratios to give an idea of the underlying test volumes.